← Back to Blog

 Looking Ahead

-Use our student loan calculator to see exactly how much your monthly repayment is, and factor this into your mortgage planning from the start.
+Use our student loan calculator to see exactly what your monthly repayment is.
+Then factor that number into your mortgage planning from day one.
+Not the week before you apply.
+From day one.